-SHRS-H 363 Ethical Considerations in Medical Decision Making (3 cr.)
-The course teaches the practical application of ethical principles that arise during the clinical medical decision-making process for patients with complex illness.
-Additionally, balancing considerations such as preferences, values, and goals as well as quality versus quantity of life within the confines of patients, providers, ethical codes, and the law.
+HLSC-H 363 Ethical Considerations in Medical Decision Making (3 cr.)
+P: HLSC-H 200, HLSC-H 210, HLSC-H 220, HLSC-H 250, and HLSC-H 264 all with a grade of C or higher.
+Academic Plan: Health Sciences BS.
+This course teaches the practical application of ethical principles arising during the clinical medical decision-making process for patients with complex illness.
+Considerations such as preferences, values, and goals as well as quality versus quantity of life will be analyzed within the confines of patients, providers, ethical codes, and the law.

-HLSC-H 365 Diversity Issues in Health Care Clinical Practice (3 cr.)
-Designed to prepare students to appreciate diversity and understand the interrelationship of race, gender, culture, and ethnicity and how they affect access and use of health and rehabilitation services
+HLSC-H 365 Diversity Issues in Health and

+Rehabilitation Services (3 cr.)
+P: HLSC-H 200, HLSC-H 210, HLSC-H 220, HLSC-H 250, and HLSC-H 264 all with a grade of C or higher.
+Academic Plan: Health Sciences BS.
+Designed to prepare students to appreciate diversity, equity, inclusion, and to understand the interrelationship of race, gender, culture, and ethnicity and how they affect access and use of health care.
+Emphasis is on becoming culturally competent health care providers.

-HLSC-H 441 Administration and Supervision of Rehabilitation Organizations (3 cr.)
+HLSC-H 441 Administration and Supervision of

+Rehabilitation Organizations (3 cr.)
+P: Junior or Senior standing.
 Designed to provide an overview of rehabilitation organizations and teach students the foundations of administration, supervision, and coordination of rehabilitation agencies.
 Discussions will cover the major theories of leadership, management, and organizational communication.